 Whilst our spare room generally has more than enough sockets, we went a step further to ensure that the desk area, in particular, has enough places to charge things, and bought a multiple outlet power strip which sits on the desk and has two regular outlets as well as a couple of USB ports to charge things, too.

 Having the sockets right on the desk means that no one has to crawl around on the floor trying to plug things in.

-It’s also a good idea to have a couple of travel adapters handy for people that are visiting from other countries where the plugs and sockets might be different.
+It’s also a good idea to have a couple of travel adapters handy for people who are visiting from other countries where the plugs and sockets might be different.
 There’s nothing worse than not being able to charge anything just because you’ve left your adapter at home (trust me, I’ve been there more often than I care to admit).

 It probably goes without saying but another must-have guest bedroom essential is the WiFi password, Ours is clearly displayed in a picture frame so that it’s easily visible for all of our guests to see.

 Although not everyone has enough space for a dedicated guest bedroom, it’s always important to provide your guests with at least some space to store their clothes and possessions.
 A drawer or two along with some wardrobe space and a couple of coat hangers is a must.

 Along with ample storage space, your guests will also appreciate somewhere to place their luggage while unpacking.
 It doesn’t have to be a dedicated luggage rack like the one we have, a great alternative would be an ottoman or a bench which could both double up as additional seating or storage, too!

 Your guests will also appreciate a full-length mirror is perfect for guests to be able to get ready before going out.

 Along with a comfortable bed, there are some other items you’ll have to include to create a functional and cosy guest room.